Pointwise convergence of multiple ergodic averages and strictly ergodic models: Introduction

-We then show (though it is not easy) that $(\h{X},\h{T})$ is what we need.
-To this aim, we need understand well the ergodic decomposition of $d$-fold self-joinings of $X$.
+We then show that $(\h{X},\h{T})$ is what we need.
+To this aim, we need to understand well the ergodic decomposition of $d$-fold self-joinings of $X$.
 We first study the $\sigma$-algebra of $\sigma_d$-invariant sets under $\sigma_d$, and show that we always can deduce this $\sigma$-algebra to the one on its nilfactors.
 Then via studying nilsystems, we get the ergodic decomposition of Furstenberg self-joinings under the action $ \sigma_d$.
 This is the main tool we develop to prove Theorem A.

-Once Theorem A is proven, Theorem B will follow by an argument using some well known theorems related to pointwise convergence for $\Z^d$ actions and for uniquely ergodic systems.
+Once Theorem A is proven, Theorem B will follow by an argument using some well known theorems related to pointwise convergence for $\Z^d$ actions (see for example \cite{Lin} by Lindenstrauss) and for uniquely ergodic systems.

 Let $(X,\X,\mu,T)$ be an ergodic distal system.
 Then $\pi_{d-1}: X\rightarrow Z_{d-1}$ is a distal extension.
 By Furstenberg's Structure Theorem, $\pi_{d-1}$ is decomposed into isometric extensions and inverse limit.
 We show that the property of almost everywhere convergence of the multiple ergodic averages (\ref{multiple1}) is preserved by these isometric extensions, and then we conclude Theorem C. This argument is inspired by Lesigne's work in \cite{L87}.